elvyna/udacity-aws-mle-nanodegree/project01-bike-sharing-demand-prediction/project-report.md

 ## Hyper parameter tuning
 ### How much better did your model perform after trying different hyper parameters?

 I tried using several inputs for hyperparameter tuning, starting from the high level AutoGluon settings (search strategy, number of trials, and time limit per model tuning) to the model-specific hyperparameter search spaces.
 Overall, I didn't find much improvements; the top performing model is found by using the default model fit settings - with focus on engineering more features.
+I could get a better model if I set a longer limit for the training time, since it allows AutoGluon to try more hyperparameters.

 ### If you were given more time with this dataset, where do you think you would spend more time?